Joeavaikath/Joeavaikath/README.md

 ### Hi there 👋

+I like computers.
+I like video games, and am fascinated by the computers that run said video games.
+I like algorithms, graphs and the mathematical intuitions behind them.
+I am currently studying more about Neural Networks and Deep Learning.
+I am taking a course from NCSU, and an online Coursera course from DeepLearning.ai
+I like sunny days and slightly chilly weather.

+I think myself into knots, so I'll stop now.

 <!--
 **Joeavaikath/Joeavaikath** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.